ota-meshi/eslint-plugin-regexp/docs/rules/no-non-standard-flag.md

 ---
 # regexp/no-non-standard-flag

-💼 This rule is enabled in the ✅ `plugin:regexp/recommended` config.
+💼 This rule is enabled in the following configs: 🟢 `flat/recommended`, 🔵 `recommended`.

 <!-- end auto-generated rule header -->